Skip to main content

 Egypt

-Pharaoh was expected to «have among his courtiers skilled diviners and dream interpreters, so that they might warn him against any act displeasing to the gods, ensuring he did not violate the decrees of Maat; and if, through ignorance, he began to act contrary to the goddess's will, he would have time to stop—as was the case with Pharaoh Khufu» (2007РакИ:135).
-This refers to the Middle Kingdom tale «Cheops and the Magicians», contained in the «Westcar Papyrus» (1920ТураевБА:84).
+In ancient Egyptian society, Pharaoh was expected to «have among his courtiers skilled diviners and dream interpreters, so that they might warn him against any act displeasing to the gods, ensuring he did not violate the decrees of Maat; and if, through ignorance, he began to act contrary to the goddess's will, he would have time to stop—as was the case with Pharaoh Khufu» (2007РакИ:135).
+This passage refers to the Middle Kingdom tale «Cheops and the Magicians», contained in the «Westcar Papyrus» (1920ТураевБА:84).
 One of the modern titles of the tale is «Pharaoh Khufu and the Sorcerers».
-It features the high priest-enchanter Ubainer and Djadjamankh, as well as the commoner «sorcerer» Djedi (1956КацнельсонИС_МендельсонФЛ:38, 43).
-In another translation of this tale, titled «King Cheops and the Wizards», the priestly office is designated as «Chief Khery-heb» (1979ЛившицИГ_РубинштейнРИ:62).
+It features the high priest-enchanter Ubainer and Djadjamankh, as well as the commoner «sorcerer» Djedi (1956КацнельсонИС_МендельсонФЛ:38,43).
+Notably, in another translation of this tale, titled «King Cheops and the Wizards», the priestly office is designated as «Chief Khery-heb» (1979ЛившицИГ_РубинштейнРИ:62).

-In «Three Tales of Wonder» (Papyrus Westcar, Hyksos period) we read: «Go, bring me the chief lector-priest, the scribe of books, Djadja-em-ankh! <…> Then the chief lector-priest Djadja-em-ankh said his say of magic. … Then he said his say of magic and returned the waters of the lake to their place.
-(2006LichtheimM:1.216-217).
-The Magician Djedi [who is a great magician] lives in Djed-Snefru. «He is a man of a hundred and ten years who eats five hundred loaves of bread, half an ox for meat, and drinks one hundred jugs of beer to this very day.» (2006LichtheimM:1.217-218). «Djedi said his say of magic: the goose stood up and waddled <…> Djedi said his say of magic, and the ox stood up.» (2006LichtheimM:1.219).
+Regarding the «Three Tales of Wonder» (Papyrus Westcar, Hyksos period), we read: «Go, bring me the chief lector-priest, the scribe of books, Djadja-em-ankh! <…> Then the chief lector-priest Djadja-em-ankh said his say of magic. … Then he said his say of magic and returned the waters of the lake to their place (2006LichtheimM:1.216–217).
+The text also mentions that the magician Djedi [who is a great magician] lived in Djed-Snefru: «He is a man of a hundred and ten years who eats five hundred loaves of bread, half an ox for meat, and drinks one hundred jugs of beer to this very day.» (2006LichtheimM:1.217–218).
+Furthermore, it is recorded that «Djedi said his say of magic: the goose stood up and waddled <…> Djedi said his say of magic, and the ox stood up.» (2006LichtheimM:1.219).

-In the tomb of Harkhuf, Nomarch of Elephantine and contemporary of Pharaoh Merenre of the 6th Dynasty, his title «Khery-heb» is mentioned, meaning «a priest who recited magical formulas and acquired a reputation as a mage» (1915ТураевБА:49-50).
-An inscription on a slab (Vienna Museum № 172) dating to the Ptolemaic era mentions the «Chief Khery-heb and Royal Scribe Benant» (1915ТураевБА:49-50,63).
+The title «Khery-heb» appears in historical records as well.
+In the tomb of Harkhuf, Nomarch of Elephantine and contemporary of Pharaoh Merenre of the 6th Dynasty, his title «Khery-heb» is mentioned, meaning «a priest who recited magical formulas and acquired a reputation as a mage» (1915ТураевБА:49–50).
+Similarly, an inscription on a slab (Vienna Museum № 172) dating to the Ptolemaic era mentions the «Chief Khery-heb and Royal Scribe Benant» (1915ТураевБА:49–50,63).

-The «Pyramid Texts», dating to 2350–2175 BCE, have preserved one of the spells (№ 678, 2029a-2030c) of a mage-scribe compelled to contend with others of his kind: «’Iḥmti, Śdmti, do not hearken to N.; do not listen to N.; do not demand the magic of N.; do not ask for the magic of N. from N. Thou hast thy magic; N. has his magic.
+Magical practices were also integrated into medical texts.
+In the «Kahun Gynaecological Papyrus», written around 1825 BCE, Case № 30 proposes a magical formula (2021LopesHT_PereiraRGG; intechopen.com).
+Likewise, in Case № 9 of the «Edwin Smith Papyrus» (1650–1550 BCE), when presented with a clearly unfavorable prognosis, the physician recommends a spell (1930BreastedJH:217; sae.saw-leipzig.de).
+Finally, the «Pyramid Texts», dating to 2350–2175 BCE, have preserved one of the Spells (№ 678, 2029a–2030c) of a mage-scribe compelled to contend with others of his kind: «’Iḥmti, Śdmti, do not hearken to N.; do not listen to N.; do not demand the magic of N.; do not ask for the magic of N. from N. Thou hast thy magic; N. has his magic.
 May N. not break thy pen; may he not crack thy palette!
 May N. have (his) offering!» (1952MercerSAB:490).

 5 Is not this out of which my lord drinketh, and whereby indeed he divineth? ye have done evil in so doing. … 7 And they said unto him.
 Wherefore will my lord speak such words as these ?
 God forbid that thy servants should do any thing like this.